Dove Brothers archive

 Geoffrey Fletcher was a renowned artist, author and connoisseur of ‘off-beat’ London.
 He came to love Islington in particular, recording its buildings, streets and people during the 1960s and 1970s.
 The collection contains paintings and sketches together with sketchbooks, prints, cuttings, book manuscripts and pamphlets.

-- View our description of the Geoffrey Fletcher collection on the Archives Hub
+View our description of the Geoffrey Fletcher collection

 Kenneth Halliwell and Joe Orton collection